ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 How would you linearize the period with respect to mass?
 (What's the equation?)
 :::

-1. Graph your linearized equation.
+1. Graph your linearized data.
 2. Fit a line to your linearized graph.

 Again, you will have to propagate your uncertainty from the slope to your measurement of $k$.
 The equation is the same as it was before.
 That is, Equation 1, hold true here as well.